Vaibhav143886/Real-Time-Object-Detection-on-Raspberry-pi-using-Tensorflow-2/README.md

 In This project hand sign are detected based on Brazilian sign language alphabet taken from mandeley dataset platform.
 Link: https://data.mendeley.com/datasets/k4gs3bmx5k/5

+To run detection on raspberry pi, connect camera to pi and clone PI folder into it and detect tflite file and insert or move your own TFlite file and customized label according to your needs.
+But prior to it, install tensorflow 2 on your raspberry pi systems.